WHAT IS CAREER AND TECHNICAL EDUCATION (CTE)?

 CTSOs are authorized by the U.S. Congress in the Carl D. Perkins Career and Technical Education Improvement Act

-Learn more each organization:
+Learn more about each organization:

 FBLA-PBL (Future Business Leaders of America)